gmachinromero/cheat_sheets/.ipynb_checkpoints/python_ml_sklearn-checkpoint.md

 ## 4.1.
 Regression metrics

 - MAE is the easiest to understand, because it's the average error.
-- MSE is more popular than MAE, because MSE "punishes" larger errors.
+- MSE is more popular than MAE, because MSE punishes larger errors.
-- RMSE is more popular than MSE, RMSE is interpretable in the "y" units.
+- RMSE is more popular than MSE, RMSE is interpretable in the y (dependant variable) units.

 **MAE - Mean Absolute Error**